The mutation process on the ancestral line under selection: The Model

 \section{The Model}

 Consider a population consisting of a fixed number $N\in\N$ of individuals and assume that each of them carries a type, which can be either $0$ or $1$.
 At any instant in continuous time, every individual may reproduce or mutate.
 Individuals of type $0$ reproduce at rate $1+s^N$ with $s^N\geq 0$ (where the superscript indicates the dependence on population size), while individuals of type $1$ reproduce at rate $1$.
 This means that individuals of type $0$ have a selective advantage of $s^N$; for this reason type $0$ is referred to as the fit or beneficial type, whereas type $1$ is the unfit or deleterious type.
-When an individual reproduces, it produces a single offspring, which inherits the parent's type and replaces a uniformly chosen individual, possibly its own parent; this way, population size is kept constant.
+When an individual reproduces, it produces a single offspring, which inherits the parent's type and replaces an individual chosen uniformly at random from the population (including its parent); in this way, population size is kept constant.
 Every individual mutates at rate $u^N>0$.
 When it does so, the new type is $j \in \{0,1\}$ with probability $\nu_j$, where $0<\nu_j<1$ and $\nu_0+\nu_1=1$.
 This allows for the possibility of silent mutations, where the type is the same before and after the event.

-The Moran model can be represented as an interactive particle system (IPS) as in Figure~\ref{ips}.
+The Moran model can be represented graphically as follows (see Figure~\ref{ips}).
 Every individual is represented by a horizontal line, lines are labelled $1, \ldots, N$ from top to bottom, time runs from left to right, and the events are indicated by graphical elements: reproduction events are depicted as arrows connecting two lines with the parent at the tail, the offspring at the tip, and the latter replacing the individual at the target line (arrows pointing to their own tails have no effect and are omitted); beneficial and deleterious mutation events are depicted by circles and crosses, respectively, on the lines.
-We will first describe the \emph{untyped} version of the IPS, where all graphical elements appear at constant rates, regardless of the types, see Figure~\ref{ips}.
+We will first describe the \emph{untyped} version, where all graphical elements appear at constant rates, regardless of the types, see Figure~\ref{ips}.
 We distinguish two kinds of arrows: \emph{neutral} ones have filled arrowheads and appear at rate $1$ per individual (or, equivalently, at rate $1/N$ per ordered pair of lines), while arrows with hollow heads refer to selective reproduction events and appear at rate $s^N/N$ per ordered pair of lines.
 Finally, circles (crosses) appear at rate $u^N\nu_0$ (at rate $u^N\nu_1$) on every line.

 The untyped version may be turned into a typed one (see Figure \ref{ips_typed}) by assigning an initial type to every line at time $0$ and then propagating the types forward according to the following rules.
 All individuals use the neutral arrows to place offspring, whereas selective arrows are used only by fit individuals and are ignored by unfit ones.
 A circle (a cross) turns the type into 0 (into 1).